 For instance, the start of Suetonius’ Lives of the Twelve Caesars is not known to us, although it still existed in the 6th century AD, as a stray quote tells us.
 Many ancient histories were written in tens of “books”, each originally a single scroll.
 Livy’s Roman History is an example, written in at least 140 books.
 The groups of 10 books travelled down the centuries separately.
 Of Livy, all that survives is books 1-10 – one unit; books 21-30; books 31-40; and a single damaged manuscript which originally contained books 41-50 but the back is lost, and today it includes only books 41-45 and the first page of book 46.

 Also, in the process of copying, scribes made mistakes.
 Sometimes they went back and fixed them.
 Sometimes a later copyist fixed it.
 Sometimes a later copyist guessed wrong!
-Also changes to the type of handwriting used for books – “book hand” is the jargon phrase – meant that later scribes could get confused.
+Sometimes there were odd abbreviations.
+Also there were changes to the type of handwriting used for books – “book hand” is the jargon phrase – which means that later scribes could get confused.

 Printing arrives in 1450.
 The first printed editions of ancient texts arrive then.